bent10/module-starter/readme.md

 ## Features

-- **Quick start:** Efficient starting point for web projects.
+- **Quick start:** Efficient starting point for Web and Node.js projects
-- **Modern syntax:** Supports the latest JavaScript features.
+- **Modern syntax:** Supports the latest JavaScript features
-- **Flexible output:** Output in any JavaScript format.
+- **Flexible output:** Output in any JavaScript format
-- **Automatic updates:** Keeps your dependencies current.
-See [recipes](#recipes) for more info.
+- **Automatic updates:** Keeps your dependencies up to date.
+See [recipes](#recipes) for more info
 - **Automated releases:** Automatically handles GitHub releases, NPM publishing, and changelog updates.
-Check out [recipes](#recipes) for details.
+Check out [recipes](#recipes) for details

 ## Installation

-To start a new project with Module Starter, use one of the following methods:
+To start a new project with this template, use one of the following methods:

 ### Clone from GitHub

-Click "Use this template" on GitHub or clone the repository.
+Click the "Use this template" button above or clone the repository.
 Then, install dependencies:

 ```bash
 npm i